 Application of Punnett Square

-- The most important application of the Punnett square is to predict the genotypes of the offsprings obtained from different crosses.
+- The most important application of the Punnett square is to predict the genotypes of the offspring obtained from different crosses.

-- Besides, the tool is also helpful in determining the phenotypic and genotypic ratios of the offsprings.
+- Besides, the tool is also helpful in determining the phenotypic and genotypic ratios of the offspring.

 - Over the years, with the advancement in the field of genetics, Punnett squares have found use in maternity clinics.